+Is there a magic one size fits all nonprofit corporate structure?
 I am fortunate to represent a number of established and growing nonprofits, some of which are expanding into new geographic areas and new markets or scaling up their existing operations to meet demand.
 I am often asked to advise them on how best to structure their organizations to accommodate growth.
-Invariably, my answer is the classic lawyer answer – “it depends.”
+Invariably, my answer is the classic lawyer answer – it depends.

 Creating Affiliated Networks of Entities